 - Legal cases related to child custody, hospitalization, or court-ordered evaluation.

-Students wishing to take advantage of the mental health counseling services available on campus through River Valley Counseling Center can call 413-755-4332 to schedule an initial intake appointment with David Forton, MS, LMHC.
+Students wishing to take advantage of the mental health counseling services available on campus through River Valley Counseling Center can call 413-755-4332 to schedule an initial referral session with David Forton, MS, LMHC.
 Please bring your health insurance information and valid identification to your intake appointment.

 If you are on campus and experiencing a clinical emergency, contact Public Safety at 413-755-3911 (off campus dial 911).